 The shamans offer different ceremonies and cleansing rituals that also include the use of the famous Ayahuasca.
 Although these ceremonies are not for everyone, there are also some more innocuous ceremonies and rituals.
 Being able to participate in these ceremonies is an excellent way to learn about the ancient traditions of the native peoples.
 Machu Picchu and Amazon tours offer these kinds of tours.
 Prepare to immerse yourself in the world’s most ancient teachings and traditions.

 If you are near Iquitos, you cannot miss one of the best Amazon tours in Peru available.
 If you don’t want a rustic and comfortable approach, there are other possibilities to enjoy the Amazon along with the amenities offered in 5-star hotels.
 You can enjoy numerous exclusive ships and cruises where you can relax while enjoying the scenery.
 Aqua Expeditions and Delfin Amazon Cruises offer numerous luxury options to experience in one of the most pristine Reserves in northern Peru.

 If you are looking for luxury on your Peru vacation, there is much to offer in the Peruvian jungle.
 You will find luxury hostels and lodges for those with money to spare.
 These properties offer comfort, style, and all the luxury you would expect from a five-star property.
-All lodges in the jungle offer a similar type of cabin, most built on stilts surrounded by beautiful rainforest.
-Some offer pools and have gourmet restaurants.
+All lodges in the jungle offer a similar type of cabin, most built on stilts, over the river or gardens, and surrounded by beautiful rainforests.
+Some offer pools, balconies, and jacuzzis and have gourmet restaurants.
 The less expensive hostels have more basic accommodations but are still rustic-style cabins.
-All cabins, whether five-star or inexpensive, have beds with mosquito nets to keep insects out.
+All these, whether five-star or inexpensive, have beds with mosquito nets to keep insects out.

 Let us give you some suggestions on what to do on your holiday to the Peruvian Amazon: